ArminKardan/quickengine/1-13-qe-javascript-nexus-direct.md

 ## Overview

-In QE Javascript environments (`microservice`, `xwebsite` frontend  and backend, GAPI), and also `nodejs-worker` the global `nexus` object enables communication with all blocks.
+In QE Javascript environments (`Admin Panel`, `XWebsite` frontend  and backend, GAPI), and also `nodejs-worker` the global `nexus` object enables communication with all blocks.
 This integration allows javascript applications to interact together using nexus.

 ## Nexus Direct